Over 100K families supported

 What people need now, more than ever, is cash.

 While COVID-19 has been tough on everyone, it has been particularly disastrous for SNAP recipients, many of whom were already barely making ends meet.
-86% of Propel Fresh EBT app users who work have lost significant income in the last few weeks.
-More than half of users report they only have a few days of food/money on hand, and that stable housing is at risk.
-See findings and stories here.
+About 80% of Propel Fresh EBT app users who work have lost significant income due to COVID-19.
+More than half of users report they only have a few days of food/money on hand.

 +Can I apply to receive money?